 “Her fight to be herself, to access the medical care that she needed, and to gain her freedom have transformed law and society for the better,” he said.

-Manning is expected to be released on May 17, which is recognised around the world as the International Day Against Homophobia and Transphobia.
+Manning is expected to be released from prison on May 17, which is recognised around the world as the International Day Against Homophobia and Transphobia.